 Hunt is a member of the Council on Foreign Relations; she has authored articles for Foreign Affairs, Foreign Policy Magazine, International Herald Tribune, Chicago Tribune, Boston Globe, Dallas Morning News, Huffington Post, et al. Her first book, This Was Not Our War: Bosnian Women Reclaiming the Peace, won the 2005 PEN/New England Award for non-fiction.
 Her memoir, Half-Life of a Zealot, was published in 2006.
 Her third book with Duke University Press, Worlds Aparts: Bosnian Lessons for Global Security, was released in September 2011.
 She is currently writing Rwandan Women Rising.

 Hunt has had more than a dozen one-woman shows of her photographs in five countries.
 Her musical composition, “The Witness Cantata,” for five soloists and chorus, has had nine performances in six cities.
-Hunt holds two masters degrees, a doctorate in theology, and three honorary degrees.
-She was married for 25 years to Charles Ansbacher, international conductor and founder of the Boston Landmarks Orchestra, who passed away in 2010.
+She holds two masters degrees, a doctorate in theology, and four honorary degrees.
+For 25 years she was married to international conductor and impressario Charles Ansbacher, who passed away in 2010.
 Her world includes their three children, and a menagerie of cat, parrot, horses, bison, and grandchildren.

 - See public policy articles and interviews »

 - See political leadership articles and interviews »

 Ambassador Hunt and Vice Chair Miki Jacevic reflect on the disconnect between policymakers and those living at the heart of violence during the Bosnian war.
 Women tried to bridge that gap—and their example spurred Hunt to champion inclusive approaches to creating more enduring peace.